-Oven-baked chicken thighs with mixed vegetables are a top pick for dinner!
-It’s the dinner that looks impressive but you need almost zero time to put it together and then it is just waiting time.
+Oven-baked chicken with mixed vegetables is a top pick for your Mediterranean table!
 Enjoy a casual and homey meal featuring succulent chicken, tender vegetables, and full Mediterranean flavors pan sauce.

 This chicken with mixed vegetables dish aligns perfectly with the principles of the Mediterranean way of eating, making it a healthy and flavorful choice.
 It incorporates lean protein from chicken, tons of colorful vegetables rich in vitamins, minerals, and fiber, and heart-healthy fats from olive oil.